 Student #2: That is what you call a dumb beauty.

 - Type Two: "The Cutie", a more benign, less in-your-face version of this with the Alpha Bitch qualities largely or totally removed.
 This leaves only the looks, money and popularity, and the stupidity which is made more excessive.
-The character in this case is neither unattractive nor unpopular, nor is she socially inept, so to make her bad qualities obvious she is made functionally retarded, easily manipulated and largely incapable of handling herself without assistance (usually from a Caucasian male main character).
+The character in this case is neither unattractive nor unpopular, nor is she socially inept, so to make her bad qualities obvious she is made functionally retarded, easily manipulated and largely incapable of handling herself without assistance.

-- Ultimate Wasp from The Ultimates, re-imagined as a Chinese-American woman, came off like this sometimes.
-While she was a brilliant scientist, her life and relationship choices were often ill-advised... to put it charitably.
+- In The Ultimates, Janet van Dyne is now half-Chinese, unlike her mainstream counterpart.
+While she was a brilliant scientist, her life and relationship choices were often ill-advised, to put it charitably.
 Ultimates 3 saw her devolve into a superpowered high-school queen bitch, minus the high-school.
+(Although somewhere along the line the artists seemed to forget that this version of the character wasn't white.)

 - A borderline example is Jennifer Chen in the Spy High series by A.J.
 Butcher, who isn't too concerned with popularity (as her school is a training ground for professional spies) but is portrayed as vain and self-obsessed, more so than So Beautiful, It's a Curse Lori.